-All homes have their own unique odors and smells that reflect the nature of the home and the lives of those living in it.
-Sometimes, environmental factors also play a large role in the odor each house exhibits.
-One such factor is the weather.
+Every home has it’s own unique odors and smells that reflect the nature of the home and those living in it.
+Sometimes, environmental factors also play a large role in the odor.
+For example, the weather.
 During heavy rain and seasonal changes, some houses begin to emit that “musty smell” that can make the home much less pleasant.

-- Any water leak (plumbing, roof, walls, basement)
+- Any water leak (plumbing, roof, walls, basement, etc.)

 - Condensation, especially around windows or on exterior walls

-- Flashing around windows (incorrectly installed flashing can allow water inside the walls)
+- Incorrectly installed flashing can allow water inside the walls

 - Freezer/refrigerator door seals and drip pans

 - Wastebaskets and trash cans

 - Materials that have been wet in the past (books, magazines, newspapers, carpet, cardboard, etc.)

 - General dampness, repeated condensation, and high humidity can sometimes bring on a musty smell.
 Since dampness can also facilitate mold growth it’s likely that mold is beginning to form once you start noticing a musty smell.